CyanDrudis/OurProject/README.md

 After that it is just a matter of pressing "Ctrl+N" to create a diagram and dargging whatever classes the user wants to observe to the blank diagram.
 The plugin will automatically create inheritance, association and dependancy arrows.

+Finally, there is also a justification for a lack of abstract classes and abstract methods in the project.
+It can be found on GitHUb under "LackofAbstractJustification".